Processing math: 100%

 • relax_model Specifies the phase change model to be used: [5] enables pT-equilibrium, while [6] activates pTg-equilibrium (if criteria are met).

-• palpha_eps Specifies the tolerance used for the Newton Solvers used in the pT-equilibrium model.
+• palpha_eps Specifies the tolerance for the Newton Solvers used in the pT-equilibrium model.

 • ptgalpha_eps Specifies the tolerance used for the Newton Solvers used in the pTg-equilibrium model.